microsoft/grover-blocks/aes/INSTALL.md

 Instead, on Windows, opening a new instance of cmd.exe or PowerShell should be enough.

-Get python3 support, will install jupyter (on windows you may want to write `py -m pip` instead of `pip3`)
+Get python3 support, will install jupyter (on windows you may want to write `py -m pip` instead of `pip3`).
+NOTE: the difference in qsharp versions is intended.
 ```
-pip3 install qsharp --upgrade
+pip3 install qsharp==0.8.1907.1701 --upgrade
 ```
 On Linux, one may need to log out and in again.